ACCESS WATER TEAM

 THIRSTY for a sustainable future, creating access to a global community and international cooperation around water.

 With a bachelor’s degree and four master’s degrees, JiaoJiao is thirsty for knowledge and solutions about global economics, land management, and a sustainable future.
 She believes that the sustainability of life depends on the sustainability of our water resources.
-As a soon-to-be mother, JiaoJiao works to invest in and empower younger generations, our future leaders, to build a better tomorrow.
-To create that sustainable future, JiaoJiao applies her academic background and expertise to the real world as an economist for Ernst & Young.
-She is also a mountaineer and a fierce outdoors woman.
-In 2008, she climbed mountain Haba in Yunnan Province (5,296 meters).
-In 2010, she was the first woman to climb Mt.
-Anemagen, a highly technical mountain that requires advanced mountaineering skills.
+Jiaojiao Hu is an explorer, a mother, director and founder of Polar Hub.
+She has been mountaineering and rafting since 2007 and used to work as a consultant for a sustainability consultancy.
+Founded in May 2017, Polar Hub is an innovative NGO in China, advocating for climate action through engaging in cryosphere scientific expeditions, citizen science, and science communication.
 She and her husband, Wen Xu, organize and lead expeditions for scientists in the mountains and to glacial areas to study climate change.
-She joined the Access Water team on the Ganges River in 2015, organized the team’s visit to the Yangtze River in China in 2016, and is looking forward to learning more about the Mississippi River in 2019.
+She joined the Access Water team on the Ganges River in 2015, organized the team’s visit to the Yangtze River in China in 2016, and is looking forward to learning more about Aoteroa.

 KRUSHNAA PATIL